French Foreign Legion: Countries that allow post-Foreign Legion contract

 In the European Union framework, post Legion enlistment is less clear.
-Denmark, Norway, Germany and Portugal allow post-Legion enlistment while The Netherlands has constitutional articles that forbid it.
-[Rijkswet op het Nederlanderschap, Artikel 15, lid 1e, (In Dutch:)] (that is: one can lose his Dutch nationality by accepting a foreign nationality or can lose his Dutch nationality by serving in the army of a foreign state that is engaged in a conflict against the Dutch Kingdom or one of its allies).
+Denmark, Norway, Germany and Portugal allow post-Legion enlistment.
 The European Union twin threads seem to be recognized dual nationality status or restricting constitutional article.

 The United States allows post-Legion enlistment in its National Guard of career soldiers (up to the rank of captain) who are Green Card holders.